-One of the most important showcase events for agility in the UK takes place every December at Olympia's London International Horse Show.
-Every year, in qualifying heats at agility shows across the UK, the most talented agility dogs and handlers vie for a coveted invitation to compete at the Olympia finals.
-Read more about Agility at Olympia.
+One of the most important showcase events for agility in the UK takes place every December at The Kennel Club Agility Stakes' London International Horse Show.
+Every year, in qualifying heats at agility shows across the UK, the most talented agility dogs and handlers vie for a coveted invitation to compete at The Kennel Club Agility Stakes finals.
+Read more about agility at The Kennel Club Agility Stakes.

-In 2014, Skinner's added its support to the Kennel Club Olympia Agility Stakes, and this much appreciated sponsorship continues in 2021.
+In 2014, Skinner's added its support to The Kennel Club Agility Stakes, and this much appreciated sponsorship continues in 2021.

 This exciting collaboration between The Kennel Club and Skinner's will ensure this event continues to remain a top class competition.

 The grand finals of the large novice and medium ABC competitions are hosted at Discover Dogs.
 Winners of these classes are then invited to take part in an overall final which takes place at Crufts each year.
 Read more about agility at Discover Dogs.

 Competitors can qualify by taking part in heats across the country and will gain points from being placed in them.
 The number of individuals selected (with the highest points) to compete will depend on which final you attend.